shiiku419/shiiku419.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Oral presentation at The Twelfth International Conference on Human-Agent Interaction (HAI 2024).
+Oral presentation at The 12th International Conference on Human-Agent Interaction (HAI 2024).
 The title is "Exploring the Mutual Adaptation of Large Language Models and Emergent Decision-Making in Simulated Small Group Interactions".